 Our aim is to help students develop and integrate personal practices to improve their health and well-being by increasing vitality and reducing stress, using traditional teachings from both Yoga and Ayurveda.
 We are now in our second decade of following this vocation to bring these authentic ancient wisdom traditions to as many people as possible.

 About David Collins

-‘I have been practising Yoga for over 25 years, and Ashtanga since 1999.
-In 2002, having been teaching yoga part-time since 1994, I decided to devote myself fully to Yoga practice and study, and opened the Shala, Ashtanga Yoga Dublin, in Blackrock, Co.
-Dublin, Ireland.
+David has been practising Yoga since 1987.
+In 2002, having been teaching yoga part-time since 1994, he decided to devote himself fully to Yoga practice and study, and opened Ashtanga Yoga Dublin.

-Lastly and most especially, I give thanks to Paula and Grace, who are my daily support and sustenance in life, and who teach me the true meaning of Yoga by allowing me to know love with every breath.
-Hari Om Tat Sat ‘
+Most especially, I give thanks to Paula and Grace, who are my daily support and sustenance in life, and who teach me the true meaning of Yoga by allowing me to know love with every breath.”
+Hari Om Tat Sat

 About Paula Herbert

 Paula started yoga in 1989 and began teaching with David at Ashtanga Yoga Dublin in 2004.
 Prior to this, she spent several years in the Corporate World but always had a keen interest in Holistic Health, studying Energetic Massage Therapy and Polarity Therapy/Counselling for 4 years, as well as completing a 4 year training in the Practice and Philosophy of Hatha Yoga.
 She travelled to India on a number of occasions to deepen her personal yoga/Ayurveda practices.
 After obtaining certification as an Ayurvedic Consultant and Practitioner, she set up an Ayurvedic clinic in June 2019.